 A Car Accident Lawyer is Waiting to Help with Your New Orleans Case

 If you are thinking of suing or filing a claim against the driver who hit you, a copy of the police report is one source of evidence among many that could prove your right to compensation.
-A car accident lawyer from our firm may be able to find such evidence on your behalf.
+Our car accident attorneys may be able to find such evidence on your behalf.
 We can also:

 - Advise you of your rights: The lawyer we assign to your case will make sure you fully understand what your rights are and how to preserve them throughout the legal process.